Harold Arlen

-Life and career
+Early life and education

 Arlen was born in Buffalo, New York, the child of a Jewish cantor.
 His twin brother died the next day.
 He learned to play the piano as a youth, and formed a band, Hyman Arluck's Snappy Trio, at age 15.
 He left home at 16 against his parents' wishes; within two years, he was performing on the Crystal Beach lake boat "Canadiana" with his new band, The Southbound Shufflers.
 In 1924, he performed at the Lake Shore manor and co-wrote his first song, "My Gal, My Pal", with his friend Hyman Cheiffetz.
 They copyrighted it as "My Gal, Won't You Please Come Back to Me?" and attribute the lyrics to Cheiffetz and music to Harold Arluck.
 He achieved some local success as a pianist and singer before moving to New York City in his early twenties, where he worked as an accompanist in vaudeville and changed his name to Harold Arlen.

+Career

 Between 1926 and about 1934, Arlen appeared occasionally as a band vocalist on records by The Buffalodians, Red Nichols, Joe Venuti, Leo Reisman, and Eddie Duchin, usually singing his own compositions.
 He also played piano with The Buffalodians.
 In 1926, he and Dick George wrote "Minor Gaff (Blues Fantasy)", which became his first published song.